raboley/mac-setup/README.md

 # mac-setup
-A repo to install all the tools I use on a mac regularly
+A repo to install all the tools I use on a mac regularly.

+The way I do this is to pick things from the setup.sh script and run the commands manually.
+I don't have a consistent enough set of needs to do a one go install of it, but if you just wanted everything you could run the setup.sh script.

+To run parts I just copy the set of commands and paste them into terminal to get them to install.
+They all require brew so make sure to always run brew install first if you are doing piece meal installs.

 1. Install Brew